 - I. Objective: To increase residents social engagements, overall activities improve self-esteem, confidence and decrease isolation. - II.
 Indicator: By the amount of times the clients were physically seen by staff and engages. - III.
 Who participates: Clients served by the program. - IV.
-Time of measure: FY 20-21 - V. Data Source: Staff signed clients in, progress notes.
+Time of measure: FY 22-23 - V. Data Source: Staff signed clients in, progress notes, engaged in activities with clients.
+The majority of activities that took place this FY year were the meals and games artas and crafts.
+Stasis will start to implement more of the activities now that Covid guidelines have relaxed. - VI.

-- VI.
 Target Goal: To have more clients engage with eachother and socialize also to spend time out of their units/rooms.
-This will also build and increase respect for others and build relationships. - VII.
-Outcome: 100% of the residents have attended social activities and or engagements provided by the program through the FY 20-21.
-The clients said they were happy to have some socials back in action and some said they were getting depressed since everything had been shut down. - VIII.
-(During this FY 20-21 no social activities were taking place until the state opened up.
-Stasis has implemented some/minimal safe activities that include social distancing.)
+This will also build and increase respect for others and build relationships.

+- VII.
+Outcome: 100% of the residents have attended social activities and/or engagements provided by the program through the FY 22-23.
+The clients said they were happy to have some socials back in action and some said they were getting depressed since everything had been shut down.
+Client have been seen more without all the restrictions in place.
+Client are seen doing more outside of their units. - VIII.
+(Stasis has implemented some/minimal, safe activities that include social distancing.)

 Efficiency 2a. #

-Clients Served 30
+Clients Served 35

-Clients engaged in Social activities 30
+Clients engaged in Social activities 35

 Total Participation 100%

 b.
-Physical Activity/ Fitness Group
+Horticulture/Gardening